• Skip to primary navigation

 DIY Princess Costumes

-I had some ideas in my head and couldn’t decide on just one, so I made three different no-sew princess costumes.
-These are perfect for Halloween but also could be great for dress-ups or princess camp, tea parties… really whatever a little girl can dream up.
-Each of these princess costumes has a theme – butterfly princess, flower princess and star princess!
+I had some ideas in my head and couldn't decide on just one, so I made three different princess Halloween costumes.
+These are perfect for Halloween but also could be great for dress-ups or princess camp, tea parties... really whatever a little girl can dream up.
+Each of these princess costumes has a theme - butterfly princess, flower princess and star princess!

 No Sew Princess Costume or Dress Ups!

-I didn’t want to sew three dresses, so I found these solid colored tulle dresses on Amazon.
+I didn't want to sew three dresses, so I found these solid colored tulle dresses on Amazon.
 They are the perfect base to start with!
 I used my Cricut Maker to cut all of the shapes and details out.
-The Cricut Maker has a rotary blade, and it is amazing you guys.
+The Cricut Maker has a rotary blade, and it is amazing, you guys.
 It cut fabric and felt like a dream with its gliding, rolling action!
 Some of the fabrics I used were really delicate and it cut them beautifully.
 Now I will show you how to make all three of these DIY princess costumes.

 Easy No Sew Butterfly Princess Costume